 Not Moe Norman.
 The best-ball striker in the history of the game was no prodigy.
 Moe shot 102 in the Ontario Junior at 16.
 By 17, he was shooting in the 70s, but he was not competitive and battled a persistent duck hook.

-But by 20, Moe had undergone a transformation.
-He was becoming one of Ontario’s top tournament players, winning a number of prestigious amateur events in 1949 such as the one-day Early Bird—shooting 67—and the 54-hole Kawartha Invitational.
+But by 20, Moe had transformed.
+He was becoming one of Ontario’s top tournament players, winning many prestigious amateur events in 1949 such as the one-day Early Bird—shooting 67—and the 54-hole Kawartha Invitational.

 Over the course of two years when he was 18 and 19 on the range at Rockway GC in Kitchener, Ontario, Moe developed and perfected his unique motion that has become known as the Single Plane Swing, arguably the most efficient swing in golf.
 (Later, Moe said that during this period he “trapped” the swing that he would use for the rest of his life.)

-Sure, he hit thousands of balls during long days on the range, and he was extremely strong, even for a slight young adult, but Moe took a path to improvement that provides us with important lessons today.
+Sure, he hit thousands of balls during long days on the range, and he was incredibly high, even for a slight young adult, but Moe took a path to improvement that provides us with valuable lessons today.

 Respected teaching professionals such as Dr. Jim Suttie, Chuck Cook and certainly Todd Graves say Moe’s swing is the work of a genius.
 It is mind-blowing to consider that Moe developed his swing on his own as a young man.
 Moe didn’t rely on a pro for advice, and there was no video 65 years ago.